kubealex/containerized-aap-setup/README.md

 ### Inventory

-I already prepared a one-liner for the inventory.
+I already prepared a one-liner for the inventory, you can adjust it to match your preferred authentication method or any option that is required.

 ```ini
 aap2_host ansible_host=YOUR_HOST_HERE ansible_user=YOUR_REMOTE_USERNAME_HERE ansible_password=YOUR_REMOTE_USER_PWD_HERE ansible_ssh_common_args='-o StrictHostKeyChecking=no'
 ```

+**ansible_host variable will be used to setup the hostname/IP address wher Ansible Automation Platform will be reachable, ensure it matches the FQDN or the IP**

 That's all you need to launch the playbook, edit it accordingly if you use SSH keys to connect.

-The playbook will use the host FQDN to configure the web access to the different components.

 ## Launch the setup playbook